krislee/ecommerce-backend/notes/stripeAPI.md

 Server monitors webhooks to detect when the payment completes successfully or fails.

 ## [Webhooks](https://stripe.com/docs/webhooks)

 ### What is a Webhook?
 A webhook is an event, such as the payout of funds to your bank account, that triggers a URL aka endpoint, creating a reaction, such as an order can now be fulfilled.
+In Stripe, the event with all the details of the event is stored in an ``event`` object.
+Stripe sends the ``event`` object in JSON format to the endpoint.
+The endpoint has a function that receives the JSON ``event`` object and executes a reaction, which includes first parsing the JSON ``event`` object into an ``event`` object, then depending on the type of the event, it has some code reaction, then finally return a 200 status which confirms receipt of the ``event`` object.

-A webhook is similar to an API but does not involve requests.
-In Stripe, the event is stored in an ``Event`` object.
+(A webhook is similar to an API but does not involve requests).

 ### When to use Webhook?
 Use webhook in asynchronous events, meaning the events happen at a later time and not directly in response to your code's execution.